DarkSkull777/blum-bot/README.md

 # Blum Bot

-Welcome to Blum Bot!
-This repository contains a Python script designed to automate the Blum Crypto game on a Telegram bot.
-The tool allows the game to function autonomously using the script provided in this repository.
+Automate the Blum Crypto game on your Telegram bot with Blum Bot!
+This Python tool allows the game to run autonomously, utilizing the pynput and keyboard modules.
+Designed for Python 3.11.6, it's easy to set up and get started.

 ## Features